 The Canada 150 Mosaic Mural Project is led by internationally recognized artist Lewis Lavoie and his Mural Mosaic Team based out of Alberta.
 To follow the mural's progress across Canada, visit the Canada 150 Mosaic website.
 For more information about Burlington's mural visit: burlingtonpublicart.com

-The Burlington Mural for the Canada 150 Mosaic will be unveiled on July 1, 2017.
+The Burlington mural for the Canada 150 Mosaic project will be unveiled at the music centre on July 1, 2017.